You are here: Urology Textbook > Penis > Sexually transmitted diseases > Syphilis > Diagnosis and treatment

 Treatment of Early Syphilis:

-First choice to treat early syphilis is Benzathine penicillin G 2.4 million IU i.m. once.
+First choice to treat early syphilis is benzathine penicillin G 2.4 million IU i.m. once, given as two gluteal injections with 1.2 million IU left and right.

 Treatment of Late Syphilis:

-First choice to treat late syphilis is Benzathine penicillin G 2.4 million IU i.m. at day 1, 8 and 15 (three doses in two weeks).
-Neurosyphilis should be treated with penicillin G 3–4 million IU every 4 h i.v. for 14 days.
+First choice to treat late syphilis is Benzathine penicillin G 2.4 million IU i.m. at day 1, 8 and 15, the daily dose is given as two gluteal injections with 1.2 million IU left and right.

 Treatment of Congenital Syphilis

-The vertical transmission is likely prevented, if treatment of the mother is started before the 16th week of pregnancy.
+Vertical transmission is likely prevented if treatment of the mother is started before the 16th week of pregnancy.
 The pregnant mother should be treated with Benzathine penicilline, see above mentioned recommendations.
-Infants or children with congenital syphilis should be treated with e.g. procaine penicilline i.m. in a single daily dose for 10 days (50 000 units/kg/dose).
+Newborns with congenital syphilis are treated with penicilline G i.v.

-Jarisch-Herxheimer reaction is a systemic reaction due to massive bacterial antigen-release after starting antibiotic therapy.
+Jarisch-Herxheimer reaction is a systemic reaction due to massive bacterial antigen release after starting antibiotic therapy.
 Symptoms: fever, muscle pain, headache, skin rash.
-The Jarisch-Herxheimer reaction occurs most often in patients with early syphilis.
-Treatment aims to relieve the symptoms with paracetamol and, if necessary, glucocorticoids.
+The Jarisch-Herxheimer reaction occurs most often in patients with secondary syphilis.
+For prophylaxis (1 h before antibiotic administration) or symptomatic therapy, 1 mg/kgKG prednisolone p.o. is prescribed.

-Sexual abstinence, use of condoms, avoidance of risky sexual behaviour, antibiotic prophylaxis with azithromycin-monthly doses in high-risk groups.
+Sexual abstinence, use of condoms, avoidance of risky sexual behaviour, post-exposure prophylaxis with doxycyclin in high-risk groups (trials ongoing).

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z